theislab/cellrank/docs/about/index.rst

 :func:`cascades of gene activation <cellrank.pl.heatmap>` along a trajectory, and :func:`cluster expression trends <cellrank.pl.cluster_trends>`.
 See our :doc:`tutorials <../notebooks/tutorials/index>` to learn more.

-Sparsity
+Scalability
 ~~~~~~~~
 All CellRank kernels yield sparse transition matrices :math:`T`.
 Further, the :class:`cellrank.estimators.GPCCA`
 estimator exploits sparsity in all major computations.
-Sparsity allows CellRank to scale to large datasets.
+Sparsity allows CellRank to scale to millions of cells.

+For example, when computing :meth:`fate probabilities <cellrank.estimators.GPCCA.compute_fate_probabilities>`, we transform the matrix inversion problem into a set of linear systems, which we solve in parallel using the sparsity-optimized `GMRES`_ algorithm, implemented efficiently in `PETSc`_.
+We use similar tricks to infer macrostates of cellular dyanmics via sparsity-optimized partial real Schur decompositions (implemented under the hood via `pyGPCCA`_ and `SLEPc`_).

 Why is it called "CellRank"?
 ----------------------------